JexieWren/wordpress-gilbert/design-sustainable-react-administrator-sections-via-employing-wordpress-as-a-frontend-isolated-content-warehouse.md

-# Building a Modular React Admin Dashboard Using WordPress as a Headless CMS in Gilbert
+# Design Sustainable React Administrator Sections via Employing WordPress as a Frontend-Isolated Content Warehouse

 When I began my journey as a web developer many years ago, creating custom admin interfaces felt like an insurmountable challenge.
 Crafting modular, reusable components appeared to be a skill reserved for seasoned engineers at larger agencies.